SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: Introduction

 Furthermore, to effectively guide the generation of complex scenes, a reward signal should provide multi-scale feedback.
 As our ablation studies confirm, a single, holistic score is insufficient because it fails to provide the fine-grained corrective signals needed for detailed improvement.
 Therefore, we propose a global-local dual reward framework.
 The global reward evaluates high-level compositional coherence to ensure overall scene plausibility.
 Concurrently, the local reward targets object-level details, optimizing attribute binding and spatial arrangements.
 This synergistic design enables SRUM to enhance the performance of the base model on complex generation tasks.

 Through extensive experiments, we demonstrate that our approach significantly improves the composition, reasoning, and visual fidelity of UMMs, showing strong generalization across in-domain and out-of-domain settings.
 SRUM achieves SOTA results on T2I-CompBench and T2I-ReasonBench, improving the overall score of a strong baseline model from 82.18 to 88.37 in composition and from 43.82 to 46.75 in reasoning.
 Our key contributions can be summarized as follows:

 \begin{itemize}[leftmargin=2em] \item We are the first to propose a comprehensive self-rewarding framework for UMMs at the post-training stage, successfully bridging the gap between their understanding and generation. \item We introduce a novel dual reward design that combines global compositional assessment with local object-level feedback, providing solid and multi-scale guidance during model training. \item We achieve better performance on complex compositional generation and demonstrate strong generalization.
-Ultimately, SRUM establishes a powerful paradigm for a UMMs’ understanding module to guide its own generation module to achieve self-improvement. \end{itemize}
+Ultimately, SRUM establishes a powerful paradigm for a UMM's understanding module to guide its own generation module toward self-improvement. \end{itemize}